msvrtan/msvrtan.github.io/_posts/2015-03-01-change-cpu-frequency-scaling-options-from-cli.markdown

 Depending on what type of work I'm doing I use different CPU options.
 While there is no need to blast CPU while surfing or doing some undemanding tasks, when coding or testing I prefer to have CPU frequency high to speed things up.

-Until some time ago I used to modify CPU governor or frequency using GUI but decided to speed it up using command line.
+Until some time ago I used to modify CPU governor or frequency using GUI but decided to switch to command line: one command instead of setting it up for each core using GUI (in my case 4 which means 8 clicks).
 To have it done on Ubuntu based maschines you'll need to install 'linux-tools-common':

 ```bash
   sudo apt-get install linux-tools-common